Recipes for Bariatric Surgery Success: A Guide to the Post-Surgery Diet

 March 12, 2024

-The Five Phases of the Bariatric Diet
+The 5 Phases of the Bariatric Diet

 Phase 1: Clear Liquids

-Recipe: Healing Chicken Broth
+Clear Liquid Recipe: Simple Healing Chicken Broth

-• 2–3 lbs chicken bones (backs, necks, wings)
+• 2–3 lbs chicken bones (backs, necks, or wings)

 • 1 onion, chopped